laharianegama/portfolio/README.md

 ## EDUCATION
- - Master of Science, Computer Science  | **University of Houston** (_August 2023 - Present_)
+ - Master of Science, Computer Science  | **University of Houston** (_August 2023 - May 2025_)
  - Bachelor of Technology, Information Technology	| **VNR Vignana Jyothi Institute of Engineering and Technology** (_2018 - 2022_)

 ## WORK EXPERIENCE
 ### CAPGEMINI | Senior Software Engineer | INDIA (_October 2022 - August 2023_)
  - Led website modification initiatives, collaborating with the cross-functional development team to enhance client sites and elevate customer satisfaction by 20%.
- - Optimized functions for user-friendly interfaces and seamless functionality to enhance the overall user experience, resource management and contributed to a 25% reduction in application load times.
+ - Optimized the code for user-friendly interfaces, resulting in a 25% reduction in application load times, contributing to improved performance and overall user experience.

 ### CAPGEMINI | SeniorAnalyst Intern | INDIA (_March 2022 - May 2022_)
-- Participated in design discussions and propose solutions that effectively balanced user requirements with technical considerations, resulting in enhanced product functionality
+- Actively participated in design discussions, proposing solutions that effectively balanced user requirements and technical considerations, leading to enhanced product functionality.
-- Worked on Java full-stack applications to deliver robust solutions leveraging cutting-edge frameworks that streamlined processes and improved user experiences.
+- Shadow-developed Java full-stack applications, collaborating with the team to leverage cutting-edge frameworks and deliver robust solutions that streamlined processes.

 ### ACM VNRVJIET Technical Team Member | INDIA (_2018 - 2022_)
  - Actively organized 15+ events, leadership sessions, and technical workshops through event planning, communication and management.